 Scores for activity-level indicators for organisations publishing information to the IATI Registry are calculated based on the percentage of activities that pass data quality tests underlying each indicator.
 This process is automated and therefore researchers are not required to sample other activities to determine whether or not information is consistently, i.e. 'always', published as they are with the survey data.
-Information on activities published in IATI XML is subject to a more rigorous assessment, as the tests used to determine comprehensiveness of publication are driven by the schema used in the common standard.
+Information on activities published in IATI XML is subject to a more rigorous assessment.

 There are limits on cross-checking comprehensiveness of publication in other formats.
 For this manually collected data, the process relies on several steps to determine whether information at the activity level is consistently published.
 All surveys are completed using information pertaining to the recipient country receiving the largest amount of aid by value from that donor agency.
-In 2014, the value of aid to recipients is determined using 2012 OECD DAC CRS figures.
+In 2015, the value of aid to recipients is determined using 2013 OECD DAC CRS figures.
 If this information is not available in the CRS then the largest recipient is determined using the latest annual report for the agency or related ministry.
 To establish that information is consistently published at the activity level, a minimum of five activities are selected within the largest recipient country or thematic sector (if the donor agency organises itself along thematic areas or sectors rather than by countries).
-While checking and verifying data, organisations are asked to confirm if the responses are representative as a whole.
+While checking and verifying the data, organisations are asked to confirm if the responses are representative as a whole.